ptyn7600/Swarm-Robot-USS-2022/Final_Code/README.txt

 All data is stored in Final Data folder
 I also include /Attempt/Image-Editing.pptx that I use to edit the images.
+Note: Make sure you have a correct path to your data files.

 === Figure 5 ===
 File: Final_Code/Ultrasonic/ULTRASONIC_mean_std_with_fit.py